Rubén Flores: Coaching career

 Flores retired from competitive soccer after the 2003 season and served as an Ontario Soccer Association Provincial and Regional Head Coach from 2005 till 2011 debuting with the Burlington Bulldogs 88's.
 In 2011, he was appointed Technical Director for Guelph Soccer.
 In 2012, he served as assistant coach under Brett Mosen for Hamilton Rage of the Premier Development League.

 On 26 February 2013 he was appointed the first head coach for K-W United for the USL W-League.
 After controversy regarding his professional soccer resume, Flores was dismissed from his post of head coach.
 On 22 May 2014, he was named the head coach for the Cayman Islands women's national football team.

 Personal life

-Flores is married to a Canadian woman of English descent and they have three children, who are also footballers: Silvana, who was runner-up of the 2018 FIFA U-17 Women's World Cup with Mexico and has capped at senior level; Marcelo, who was called up to the Mexico national under–16 team, and Tatiana, who was called up to the Mexico women's national under–15 team.
+Flores is married to a Canadian woman of English descent and they have three children, who are also footballers: Silvana, who was runner-up of the 2018 FIFA U-17 Women's World Cup with Mexico and has capped at senior level; Marcelo, who debuted for Canada on March 28, 2026 in an international friendly against Iceland, and Tatiana, who was called up to the Mexico women's national under–15 team.